How to increase profits and improve profit margins

 Key takeaways

-- Identify and prioritise your most profitable customers by analysing purchase history, factoring in costs like discounts and support time, then focus your marketing efforts on these high-value relationships.
+- 3. Identify your most profitable customers.
+Analyse purchase history, factor in discounts and support time, then focus your marketing on the relationships that deliver the best returns.

-- Track key metrics like gross profit margin, net profit margin, and revenue trends monthly or quarterly using accounting software to spot problems early and measure what strategies actually work.
+- 4. Track margins monthly.
+Monitor gross profit margin, net profit margin and revenue trends using accounting software so you can spot problems early and measure what actually works.

 Profitability factors

-Profit is the money left from sales revenue after paying your costs.
+Profit is the money left from sales revenue after you pay your costs.
+In simple terms: profit equals revenue minus expenses.
 The wider the gap between what you earn and what you spend, the more profitable your business becomes.

 Four factors drive profitability:

-- Revenue: Increasing sales grows the pool of money from which you can draw a profit
+- Revenue: increasing sales grows the pool of money from which you draw a profit

 You can increase profits by raising revenue, lowering costs, or both.
 The sections below show you how.